mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

-`DynamicVector` is similar to a Python list, here it's storing `int8` that represent the characters, let's print the first character:
+`DynamicVector` is similar to a Python list, here it's storing multiple `int8`'s that represent the characters, let's print the first character:

 ```mojo